-The search for ideas for the creation of new confectionery products, the improvement of production technologies allows Kommunarka OJSC to constantly develop, anticipate the needs of the market and satisfy the tastes of the most demanding customers.
+The search for ideas for the creation of new confectionery products, the improvement of production technologies allows Kommunarka JV JSC to constantly develop, anticipate the needs of the market and satisfy the tastes of the most demanding customers.

 Today, Kommunarka OJSC is one of the most famous enterprises - manufacturers of sweets, beloved by many generations.

 In the production process, only natural, environmentally friendly raw materials are used.
 The process of processing cocoa beans is carried out directly at the enterprise, which allows for particularly careful quality control of products.
 That is why the Joint-Stock Company Kommunarka has for many years maintained a leading position in the confectionery market of Belarus.

 Stages of formation

 The history of the Kommunarka factory began on February 15, when for the first time in the Minsk Treasury it received the trade certificate “The coffee shop with confectionery products, the bakery of confectionery products Georgy Vikentievich Rachkovsky”.

 Traditionally, the Kommunarka confectionery factory celebrates and honors its workers on the day of workers in agriculture and the processing industry of the agro-industrial complex.

 “Confectionery shop and confectionery workshop” by Georgy Vikentievich Rachkovsky